AUTOMATIC1111/stable-diffusion-webui/README.md

 - sd upscale - Ctrl + Alt + E
 - inpainting - Ctrl + Alt + R

-#### Aspect ratio handling

-Plugin needs to resize image to size of (512 + 64*k)x512.
-That can change aspect ratio and lead to suboptimal results.

-If you use selection, plugin will try to slightly increase size of an image patch, which is sent to SD.
-This improves aspect ratio handling quite a bit.
-Alternatively work with image sizes that have right aspect ratio, like 1024x1024, 1280x1024, ... like (512 + 64*k)x512.

-TLDR; use selections, with them aspect ratio is less wrong.

-SD upscaling doesn't have this problem at all.

 #### Img2img

 You may use feathered selections.
 Selection will be converted to transparency mask afterwards.
 Not sure it is useful, it can be disabled on config tab.